ORE0-16/Linux-Class/README.md

 /run                              -will show active device information

 lost + found = it is a file used to repair the system by itself

+root= 13
+boot = 500mb
+swap= 8gb

+remaining 11 gb we can use for partition.